 Before my trip to the Homeland, I checked out the local geocaches to see what new adventures I could enjoy.
 That’s when I found that there was a trail of 24 caches along the Old Highway that links Upper and Lower Counties.
 But as my holiday has progressed, I began to wonder if I would have time to enjoy the trail.

 Then, my good friend Suzie came to town for a visit.
-She travelled up from Tri Cities with her daughter and grandchildren for a visit and planned to stay the night in Lower County to make the drive home a bit shorter.
+She travelled up from Tri-Cities with her daughter and grandchildren for a visit and planned to stay the night in Lower County to make the drive home a bit shorter.

-After a visit at the Gazebo in the Roslyn Park, we realised that Suzie’s daughter could head back to Lower County to give the children a break whilst Suzie and I took our time on the Old Highway grabbing the caches.
+After a visit to the Gazebo in Roslyn Park, we realised that Suzie’s daughter could head back to Lower County to give the children a break whilst Suzie and I took our time on the Old Highway grabbing the caches.
 As Suzie is already an active geocacher, this plan was quite enticing to both of us!

 The caches themselves were not challenging or interesting.
 But they did allow me to grab a lot of caches in a short time.
-And—more importantly—the trail gave me lots of time to “cache” up with Suzie.
+And more importantly, the trail gave me lots of time to “cache” up with Suzie.
 After all, the trip is normally about 30 minutes but with all the stops along the way, we had more than two hours to chit-chat!